intj-t/intj-t/README.md

 <li><a href="docs/Human_Relation_Technological_Nature.pdf">The Human Relation With Nature and Technological Nature</a></li>
 <li><a href="https://www.darpa.mil/news-events/2015-04-08">DARPA Seeks to Create Software Systems That Could Last 100 Years</a></li>
 <li><a href="https://link.springer.com/chapter/10.1007/978-3-030-22885-9_21">Deep Neural Networks for Indoor Localization Using WiFi Fingerprints</a></li>
+<li><a href="https://www.forbes.com/sites/timyoung/2020/01/23/how-founders-can-pay-zero-taxes-on-up-to-10-million/?sh=1f8dbebe3ee2">How Founders Can Pay Zero Taxes On Up To 10 Million</a></li>
 </ul>

 ### How to build Windows Server 2003 SP1